jgordon/axioms/axioms/11 Causality.md

             (not (cause e1 e2)))))
 ```

-11.16 If an eventuality e1 is required for any way of bring about e2,
+11.16 If an eventuality e1 is required for any way of bringing about e2,
 then we can use the two-argument predicate `enable`.

 ```